AWS S3 Encryption

 • Only symmetric keys are supported.

-• Automatic rotation is not supported and needs to be manually rotated.
+• Automatic rotation is not supported.

 • AWS_CLOUDHSM